 On May 7, 2009, Bishop Quinn became the eighth Bishop of the Diocese of Winona-Rochester, Minnesota when he succeeded the Most Rev. Bernard J. Harrington.
 The Diocese of Winona-Rochester comprises twenty counties in the southern part of the State of Minnesota with a Catholic population of 132,825 Catholics in 107 parishes.
 The Diocese of Winona-Rochester sponsors Immaculate Heart of Mary Seminary for college level students preparing for the priesthood, which is located adjacent to Saint Mary’s University in Winona.

-Saint Mary's University conferred an honorary doctorate of education upon Bishop Quinn at a university convocation on August 27, 2012.
+Saint Mary's University conferred an honorary doctorate in Pastoral Ministry upon Bishop Quinn at a university convocation on August 27, 2012.